ekuric/openshift/_rhev/vm_create.md

                         storage for VM If not sure which one - check web interface and/or contact RHEV admin

+  --network NETWORK     Where to connect eth0 network interface network
+                          specified here has to be present in RHEV environment prior trying to create virtual machines, default is ovirtmgmt network

 ```

 It is assumed that only one core per socket hardware supports, in all examples below it is